AugurProject/augur-core/README.md

 - test_controller.py -- tests controller functionalities.
 - test_mutex.py -- tests mutex functionalities.
 - test_helpers.py -- tests the controller, safeMath, and assertNoValue macros.
-- test_legacyRep.py -- tests the legacyRepTokens' functionalities.
+- test_legacyRep.py -- tests for legacyRepToken's functionalities.
 - utils.py -- contains useful functions for testing, such as conversion between different data types.
 - wcl-in-python.py -- contains functions for making and taking various types of bids.
 - wcl.txt -- explains tests for the various situations when filling a bid and filling an ask.